ndorte/admin-panel-finder/README.md

 **Admin Panel Finder**

-Admin Panel Finder scans the target web site's administration panel by brute force.
-Save sites that provide http 200 response code.
-Privileged http 200 calls the input form in the links and warns the user when found.
-Modifies the User Agent in each connected request.
-Wordlist size and scan speed can be adjusted.
-Scan speed is increased by threading.
+Admin panel finder is a tool that tries to find the management panel of the target website by the brute-force method.
+For URLs tested, the HTTP status code 200 saves, and at the same time, it looks for "login form" in the source code on the pages.

 *This program was made for pentests.
 The user is responsible for all illegal use.
 The program author is not responsible for illegal use.*